 The best sources of vitamins and minerals:

-Vitamin C: red peppers, potatoes, parsley, broccoli, turnip greens, cabbage, peas, tomatoes, carrots, beans, corn, strawberries, oranges, tangerines, lemons, melon.
+Vitamin C: red peppers, potatoes, parsley, broccoli, turnip greens, cabbage, peas, tomatoes, carrots, beans, corn, strawberries, oranges, tangerines, lemons, and melon.

-Calcium: green leafy vegetables, yogurt, cheese, milk, butter, raisins and almonds.
+Calcium: green leafy vegetables, yogurt, cheese, milk, butter, raisins, and almonds.

 Magnesium: green leafy vegetables, nuts, dates.